charlespwd/bestcase/README.md

 If you are encountering performance bottlenecks, let me know and I'll spend some time optimizing things and implementing a hybrid backend (in-memory + Redis).

-## Roadmap

-* Reporting ongoing tests to analytics libraries or 3rd party services such as MixPanel
-* Hybrid backend using a database + Redis as opposed to Redis alone
-* Hybrid backend using an in-memory store + Redis snapshots at fixed-intervals to optimize for performance
-* Multi-armed bandit tests
-* Visualizations of results

-Don't hesitate to email me at charles@cpclermont.com if you have suggestions or comments.
-I am friendly.

 ## Further Reading On A/B Testing

 * [A/Bingo](http://www.bingocardcreator.com/abingo) (the inspiration), its author's [blog](http://www.kalzumeus.com/blog/), and its [greatest hits](http://www.kalzumeus.com/greatest-hits/).